 top of page

-Being a Lawyer . . .
+Being a Lawyer

 I have always loved the courtroom.
 My first job after becoming a lawyer was in the Texas Attorney General's Office.
 I was assigned to what was then called the State and County Affairs Division.
 There, I learned from many very talented lawyers.

 At present, I'm a lawyer in private practice again.
-I recently agreed to help out on a case involving farm workers and pesticides.
+I recently agreed to help on a case involving farm workers and pesticides.
 Farm workers have long been near and dear to my heart.
 Wish me well as I work to bring them better working conditions and a safer work environment.

 C45B1169-717C-4B1D-BE43-B96E04C5541A.jpe